ElektraInitiative/PermaplanT/doc/usecases/assigned/visitor_chat.md

   - The visitor is automatically greeted by the chat.
   - The visitor can interact with the owner and other current visitors via the chat.
   - The owner can view the chat and interact with all visitors.
-  - The visitor leaves the chat
+  - The visitor leaves the chat.
 - **Alternative scenario:**
   - The owner marks a comment as helpful.
     The author of the comment gets points for the free membership.
 - **Error scenario:**
 - **Postcondition:**
   The chat is synchronized to Nextcloud